chereskata/alpine-linux-desktop-guide/README.md

 A memorization help for myself to remember what i have done to setup my laptop workstation

 Basically i run a partial disc entryption with unencrypted EFI and encrypted root using EFI STUB.
 Desktop wise i use gnome-shell.
+I aim to make the install reasonably secure

 ## Installing to disk
 This notes take some implicit assumptions regarding disk naming and the use